Understand how your mind processes experience.

 Your Quiz Result

-You tend to process life through action and movement.
+You process life through action and movement.

 This may sound familiar.

 From the outside, this can look like confidence or decisiveness.

-But sometimes, it can also mean things move forward before they are fully processed.
+This does not mean you are avoiding.
 It means your system is oriented toward momentum and resolution.

 “I usually move on quickly and stay busy, but I realized I was skipping important parts of what I was feeling.”

-— Bella (Student)
+— Bella.K (Student)

-What this pattern can look like
+What this can look like

-• focus on solutions instead of reflection
+• focusing on solutions instead of reflection

-• move forward before fully processing emotions
+• moving forward before fully processing emotions

-• feel uncomfortable slowing down
+• feeling uncomfortable slowing down

 This is often a movement-based processing pattern.